-The Environmental Business Charter – a “soft touch” introduction to the way environmental concerns can be integrated into the City environment (similar to the successful Mindful Business Charter).
+The Environmental Business Charter – a “soft touch” introduction to how environmental concerns can be integrated into the corporate and legal services environment.

 Why use this?

 This charter helps professional firms and their clients to align their business practices with the goals of the Paris Agreement and best practice.
 It provides an exemplary standard for business partners to support their clients’ net zero transitions.